 The ScreenChip System (Figure 1) is a C. elegans screening and phenotyping platform that allows you to:

-- quickly and reliably assess neuronal and physiological responses to drugs, genetic modifications or environmental changes
+- Assess neuronal and physiological responses to drugs, genetic modifications or environmental changes

 Figure 1.
-The ScreenChip system (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint.
-Rapidly measure and analyze your worms’ phenotype with our free open-source software.
+The ScreenChip System (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint (Microscope is NOT included in the system).
+Rapidly measure and analyze your worms’ phenotype with our free software.